Doug Ford: Education

+2022 CUPE strike

 Ford's government introduced Bill 28, known as the Keeping Students in Class Act, which was passed by the Legislative Assembly of Ontario on November 3, 2022, amid ongoing labour negotiations with the Canadian Union of Public Employees (CUPE).
 CUPE had given notice of job action October 30 after negotiations broke down with the Ministry of Education, and would have been in a legal strike position on November 4.
 Bill 28 imposes a contract on CUPE, and makes it illegal to strike, setting fines of $4000 for workers.
 The bill invokes the notwithstanding clause, shielding it from being struck down by the courts by allowing the bill to operate despite the right to collective bargaining granted by the Canadian Charter of Rights and Freedoms.
 The legislation was widely condemned, including by opposition parties, the Canadian Civil Liberties Association, Prime Minister Justin Trudeau, Minister of Justice and Attorney General of Canada David Lametti, the Ontario Bar Association, and other unions including those which had previously endorsed the PC Party.

 Despite the government's bill, CUPE went on strike anyway, resulting in province-wide school closures and protests in support of education workers.
 The government challenged CUPE at the Ontario Labour Relations Board.
 On November 7, 2022, Ford announced that he would rescind Bill 28 and that he would resume negotiations with CUPE.
 Following the strike, Ford said he did not regret his use of the notwithstanding clause in imposing the contract and said that it helped both sides "come to their senses".

 Municipal affairs

-Prior to his election as premier, Ford was a Toronto city councillor during the tenure of his brother, Rob Ford, as mayor of Toronto.
-In 2014, Doug took over this brother's mayoral campaign, running against Olivia Chow and eventual winner John Tory.

-Provincially, Ford's riding as a member of Provincial Parliament is in the Toronto suburb of Etobicoke.